slowrunner/Carl/Projects/Juicer/README.md

 1) Maintains last one minute and last 5 minute battery voltage peak,mean,min stats
 2) Maintains charging status of Unknown, Charging, Trickling, Not Charging
-3) Detect charging status transitions by empirical rules for 8x AA NiMH cells with
+3) Detect charging status transitions by empirical rules for
+ - 8x AA NiMH cells with
-   Tenergy 1025 6-12v peaking charger on 1A
+ - Tenergy 1025 6-12v peaking charger on 1A
-   or Tenergy 1005 7.2-12v "RC Battery Charger" on 1.8A setting
+ - or Tenergy 1005 7.2-12v "RC Battery Charger" on 1.8A setting
 4) Safety Shutdown if average battery voltage falls below 7.1v
 5) Records important events to ~/Carl/life.log
 6) Maintains docking count and docking state in /home/pi/Carl/carlData.json
+7) Records detailed measurements and status in juicer.out
+8) Moves prior juicer.out to juicer.out.bak on startup

 # Required Elements: